Ohio special election could play decisive role in abortion fight

 “The Ohio Constitution is supposed to serve as a framework of our state government, not as a tool for special interests,” he said.

-But LaRose, who’s running to replace Sen. Sherrod Brown (D) in next year’s closely watched Senate race, stirred controversy with comments he made to supporters in May in which he said the amendment is “100 percent about keeping a radical pro-abortion amendment out of our constitution.”
+But LaRose, who’s running to replace Sen. Sherrod Brown (D) in next year’s closely watched Senate race, stirred controversy with comments he made to supporters in May, when he said the proposal is “100 percent about keeping a radical pro-abortion amendment out of our constitution.”

 Blauvelt said she is part of Ohioans for Reproductive Freedom, a coalition of patient advocates, civil rights leaders, activists, medical providers and other state residents that has operated since Roe was overturned.
 Planned Parenthood was one of the parties that pursued the lawsuit to block the abortion ban.

-Blauvelt, of Planned Parenthood Advocates of Ohio, said the case will likely be decided in the state’s Supreme Court, and the coalition does not expect to win there based on the current conservative-leaning makeup.
+Blauvelt said the case will likely be decided in the state’s Supreme Court, and the coalition does not expect to win there, based on the current conservative-leaning makeup.
 She said the group worked to conduct research and gather 700,000 signatures from state residents to put the abortion measure on the November ballot.

 Notably, the number of signatures they secured was about 300,000 more than needed.